claresudbery/ElevatorKata01/README.md

 QUS FOR XPMAN:
 	Are my tests actually acceptance tests?
 		Should I have simpler unit tests which simply test the logic of individual lift methods?

+Final comments for XPMan:

+What if the first downwards request (after all up requests) comes from higher up...
+	but a new up event is inserted on the way to start the down requests?
+Ordering of events: using time?
+Algorithms: What kind of efficiency?
+Can the lift learn from its own mistakes?
+What about a front end?
+	An app?
+What about the way lifts work at LateRooms, where you know in advance where each passenger is going?
+	Doesn't make much difference with a single lift
+	Makes more difference when parcelling work out to multiple lifts?
+Multiple lifts: Should they be responsible for managing their own list of destinations?
+	Should requests be taken away from lifts and reassigned to other players in response to changed circumstances? for instance, if several new requests are inserted between a lower floor and an upper floor?
+	Could wait until lifts are passing, and see who wants them but that would mean they would have to be already moving Maybe the lifts are given specific jobs to do if they are lying idle, but once all lifts are in motion, no new jobs are assigned until a lift is about to pass or arrive at the floor in question.
+		Also, although the general rule is that new jobs are always given to idle lifts, there may be times when lifts already in flight are closer than lifts still on the ground floor so we can't just assume that all new requests are given to idle lifts then again, we could just send the idle lift off in that direction anyway in case the other one gets held up and then just wait to see who gets there first
+			... in which case, we might have the situ where four requests come in from floors 20, 21, 22 and 23 and all four lifts are sent in the same direction but in fact just one of those lifts is able to service all four requests and in the meantime some other requests come in from much lower down at which point some or all of those lifts should be diverted so maybe each lift is never given a destination, just a direction and then it is told when to stop on an ad hoc basis? although if this approach is followed, then as soon as someone enters the lift and tells it where to go, the lift will have to have a concrete destination in which case should the lift itself be responsible for maintaining at least this subset of destinations or will that info be maintained by the lift manager?
+	Easier to start with current paradigm
+	Will then attempt the other approach
+	Hopefully with a strategy pattern?